DAY I

 Man fell into the deepest abyss of evil, and had lost his way to heaven; but the good Heavenly Father, moved by compassion, comes to his help and decides to write to him this letter and thus point out to him anew the path of salvation.

-Apparently this mysterious book seems to be mistaken with all other human books, and even more, its external form is often more modest and poorer than the aforementioned; but under this simple vest is hidden a world full of mysteries and sublime truths; contained therein are the destiny of humanity and the Wisdom of God:3 just as, under
+Apparently this mysterious book seems to be mistaken with all other human books, and even more, its external form is often more modest and poorer than the aforementioned; but under this simple vest is hidden a world full of mysteries and sublime truths; contained therein are the destiny of humanity and the Wisdom of God:

 15